Serviceberry

 Amelanchier arborea

-40+ bird species eat these berries, so if you’re a bird lover—this is a tree for you.
+This is a tree for bird-lovers: 40+ bird species eat these berries.
 Downy Serviceberries are native to the entire eastern seaboard.
-They are called ‘downy’ because when their leaves first emerge, the undersides have a slightly fuzzy surface.
+They are called ‘downy’ because the undersides have a slightly fuzzy surface when their leaves first emerge.

 Downy Serviceberries top out as a smaller tree at 30′ high, making them perfect for front yard, statement trees (they won’t get too tall and block your house.)